kelseyhightower/confd/docs/quick-start-guide.md

 ### Create the confdir

 The confdir is where template resource configs and source templates are stored.
+Due to underlying functions not supporting symlinks the confdirs cannot be symlinked.
+This was discussed in issue #741.

 ```
 sudo mkdir -p /etc/confd/{conf.d,templates}